 The Cruz is the easiest product in the group to set up.
 It took us under 5 minutes to get the Cruz out of the box and ready to stroll.
-The stroller comes with a quick start setup guide that has only 7 steps, and nice pictures to guide you.
-However, we found the pieces and parts to be so minimal and the assembly so intuitive that we didn't need to use the manual to put it together.
-We think most parents will find it this easy as well.
+The stroller comes with a quick start setup guide with 7 steps and nice pictures.
+We found the pieces and parts to be so minimal and the assembly so intuitive that we didn't need to use the manual for assembly.

-The Cruz does not offer much in the way of conveniences, so you might want to consider adding the UPPAbaby Cup Holder or the UPPAbaby Parent Organizer.
-These accessories provide additional storage and a place to keep items like your phone, wallet, and keys for quick and easy access.
+The Cruz does not offer much in the way of conveniences, so you may want to consider adding a few including:

 — Juliet Spurrier, MD & BabyGearLab Team